 This particular specimen features an exceptional strike, with only the right portion of the ringed border showing signs of wear.

 The reverse features three priestly implements of the Pontifex Maximus, a position not unlike the pope in the state religion of ancient Rome.
-A position, incidentally, that Julius Caesar held earlier in his career in 63 BCE and that this coin certainly was intended to remind everyone of.
+A position, incidentally, that Julius Caesar held earlier in his career in 63 BCE and of which this coin certainly was intended to remind everyone.
 A Roman jug, presumably for holding water or oil for use in ritual libations, is situated in the middle.
 To the right is a single-headed axe; to the left is the lituus, a curved staff carried by priests and augurs.

 The objects are cradled by the inscription A* HIRTIVS * PR, which stands for Aulus Hirtius Praetor.
 Aulus Hirtius was a longtime friend and supporter of Caesar, having worked with him since at least the Gallic campaign, going so far as to finish the eighth and final book of Caesar’s De Bello Gallico after Caesar’s death.
 The aureus under discussion here was minted during a time when Hirtius served as a praetor, a high-ranking magistrate with evolving duties throughout Roman history but which here can be understood to have been something like an assistant consul.

 The design is surrounded by a ringed border of dots. it is relatively well-struck, but not as nice as the obverse.

 The edge of this gold aureus of Julius Caesar is smooth.